shyampurk/ChatEngineWithAWSTranslate/README.md

 Update the PubNub publish key for both the chat app instances for [John](hyampurk/ChatEngineWithAWSTranslate/blob/master/app/userJohn/scripts/chatTranslate.js#L3) and [Peter](https://github.com/shyampurk/ChatEngineWithAWSTranslate/blob/master/app/userPeter/scripts/chatTranslate.js#L3).

-Repeat the same steps for updating the PubNub subscribe key for [John](hyampurk/ChatEngineWithAWSTranslate/blob/master/app/userJohn/scripts/chatTranslate.js#L4) and [Peter](https://github.com/shyampurk/ChatEngineWithAWSTranslate/blob/master/app/userPeter/scripts/chatTranslate.js#L4). .
+Repeat the same steps for updating the PubNub subscribe key for [John](hyampurk/ChatEngineWithAWSTranslate/blob/master/app/userJohn/scripts/chatTranslate.js#L4) and [Peter](https://github.com/shyampurk/ChatEngineWithAWSTranslate/blob/master/app/userPeter/scripts/chatTranslate.js#L4).

 ### Step 3 : Launch the app instances

 Now you can launch both the chat app instances for John and Peter and start chatting.
 Remember, the translation feature is only enabled for Peter while John can chat only in English.
-This is becuase AWS Translate currently supports translation to and from English only.
+This is because AWS Translate currently supports translation to and from English only.

 <img src="screenshots/overallscreencast.gif" width="800">